Chhoa/chhoa.github.io/index.md

 # About me

 I am a PhD candidate in the Mathematics Department at University of Houston.
-I am part of the [SCOPA](https://scopagroup.github.io) (Scientific Computing, Optimization, and Parallel Algorithms) lab working under the mentorship of [Andreas Mang](https://www.math.uh.edu/~andreas/).
+I am part of the [SCOPA](https://scopagroup.github.io) (Scientific Computing, Optimization, and Parallel Algorithms) lab working under the advisement of [Andreas Mang](https://www.math.uh.edu/~andreas/).

 # Education